NorwegianVeterinaryInstitute/nvi-documentation/docs/source/tutorials/Variant_calling_reads_mapping_trusting.md

 Typed variants can be represented in a **variant call format** `.vcf` file.
 This file report the differences of nucleotides/indels of a/several isolates **relative to the reference sequence**.
 It also provides the statistics calculated by the variant caller eg. the likelihood of a variant base to be different to the reference.
 A set of measures are provided (depending on variant caller), eg. base confidence at mapping, filters used, probabilities calculated in the pileup.
 An overview about the format can be found [here](https://samtools.github.io/hts-specs/VCFv4.3.pdf) or in [wikipedia](https://en.wikipedia.org/wiki/Variant_Call_Format) for a fast overview.

 **Snippy removes duplicated reads prior to variant calling.** (Duplicated reads would lead to an inflated weight when calling variant based on how frequently they are found in a pileup).
+This is something that you should keep in mind if your read set contains a lot of duplicated reads.

 Snippy can be run using an assembly (.fasta) or annotated genome (.gbk: genebank format) as reference.
 Here we will call variant using a reference provided in the genebank format, as this will ease visualization of the variants files and allow to navigate from loci to loci while using IGV.

 **Practical**
 Create a directory for one isolate, and create a symlink to the files .